agiordan101/ft_ssl/README.md

 `usage: ./ft_ssl command [files] [flags]`

-A lot of example can be found in *unitests* folder, to launch all these unitests script:
+A lot of example can be found in *unitests* folder.
+To launch all these unitests script, type:
     `make test`

 **No C libraries used.**